|EITHER – adverb – Comes after negative phrases to say that a feeling or situation is similar to one already talked about|

 *For me personally, I prefer using neither in this situation, but either is acceptable in informal North American English.

-Either and Neither as determiners or pronouns
+As determiners or pronouns

 When both words are used as determiners or pronouns they have different meanings: